NeilSinclair/prompt_workshop/the_researcher/the_researcher_1.md

 - You can ask you assistant to, for example, prioritise the top 3 three points, and give reasons for its prioritisation.

-- Asking your assistant to think through this in two steps like a human would - first do step 1 and then do step 2 - this can lead to better results.
+- Asking your assistant to think through this in two steps like a human would - first do step 1 and then do step 2 - can lead to better results.

 - You can ask your research assistant further questions based on its initial analysis.